Shook Ones, Part II: Background and composition

 What made us do a remix or a part two to the first “Shook Ones” was just our nervousness about failing because we had come off of the Juvenile Hell album, which wasn’t too successful.
 So, we were kind of paranoid.
 So, we made the first “Shook Ones” and was like, “Okay, that’s all right.
 But, let’s try to fuck with this shit again” just to be sure, and we ended up making “Shook Ones Pt.
 II.”

 Havoc produced the beat for "Shook Ones, Part II" in his bedroom in the Queensbridge Houses in Queens, New York.
 The drums were sequenced on an Akai MPC60 and the other samples were sequenced on an Ensoniq EPS-16 Plus.
 The song samples a piano melody from "Jessica" by Herbie Hancock, strings from "Kitty with the Bent Frame" by Quincy Jones, and drums from "Dirty Feet" by the Daly-Wilson Big Band.
 The Herbie Hancock sample was slowed down and the pitch was altered to create the beat in the song.
 Havoc recalled that the beat was about to be deleted until Prodigy walked in and convinced him to keep it.

 The narrative is told from the perspective of inner-city youths engaged in territorial warfare and struggling for financial gains.
-The phrase "shook one" refers to someone who may portray themselves as tough, but cowers or loses their nerve when faced with conflict or intimidation.
+The phrase "shook one" refers to someone who may portray themselves as tough, but cowers or loses their nerve (i.e. becomes "shaken up") when faced with conflict or intimidation.